Vyshyvanka Day: History

 Vyshyvanka Day in 2015 was celebrated under the slogan "Give the vyshyvanka to a defender".
 It was a campaign launched to raise the fighting spirit of Ukrainian soldiers in the Russo-Ukrainian War.
 The holiday was marked on a global scale, about 50 countries of the world joined the action.

+The popularity of the holiday is promoted by the idea of an embroidered shirt as a talisman and the popularization of information about regional embroidery traditions in Ukraine.
+It has contributed to the use of ancient traditional embroidery elements in modern clothing.
+Embroidered Shirt Day serves as an occasion for scientific and popular materials that tell about the history and traditions of ancient and modern embroidered clothing.